Skip to main content

 Call your doctor right away if you think your child has appendicitis.
 The sooner it's caught, the easier it will be to treat.

-If an infected appendix isn't removed, it has the potential to burst about 48 to 72 hours after symptoms first start.
+An infected appendix that isn't treated is more likely to rupture.
 This can spread bacteria inside the body.
 The infection might form a large collection of pus (an abscess) or spread throughout the belly.

 How Is Appendicitis Diagnosed?